ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 }

-It helps to avoid cases when, for example, “someObject” can be equal to false and the first condition does not pass the check even if “someObject” exists.
+It helps to avoid cases when, for example, someObject can be equal to false and the first check does not pass even if someObject exists.

 O.[[Put]](P, V):